saideep-g/blue-ninja-v2/docs/USER_MANAGEMENT.md

 - Toggle to activate/deactivate
 - Visual calendar showing active periods
 - validate that atleast one of the subject has more than 0 questions before saving otherwise give a message to the admin
+- ability to delete or edit a boost period

 ---